How to configure a Neutralizer into your water treatment system

 Pictured: multi-stage treatment system with neutralizer and iron filter

-Parts and Order of Installation
+Parts and Order of Installation and Application Method

 We recommended that he install his neutralizer first, followed by the iron filter and then the water softener.
 We also suggested that he use a pre-filter such as a Lakos Twist II Clean sediment filter to prolong the life of the media in the neutralizer and other systems.
 Here is a handy diagram to illustrate how these systems should be installed for maximum effectiveness:

 Note that the diagram above illustrates the best order of installation for any combination of the systems pictured therein, not just this specific configuration.
+Following each step in the installation process is crucial for achieving optimal results.

 Here’s a bit more information on the systems mentioned above:

-We recommend Lakos Twist II Clean sediment filters because they are effective pre-filters that are very easy to use and clean – simply twist the handle at the top of the filter to begin the patented reverse flushing action, and watch your filter backwash itself from the inside out.
+We recommend Lakos Twist II Clean sediment filters because they are effective pre-filters that are very easy to use and clean – twist the handle at the top of the filter to begin the patented reverse flushing action, and watch your filter backwash itself from the inside out.

 Calcite Neutralizer 7000